sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 change it here in the update-function, and not for example in the view-function.
 Therefore I think using mutations here will not mean that we are less safe than in Elm code.

 Last we have the main function, which returns a `Program<Model, Msg>`.
-Exactly the same as the `Program () model msg` returned from the main function in the Elm app.
+Closely resembling the same as the `Program () Model Msg` returned from the main function in the Elm app.
 It's interesting to what degree the types work out to look the same.

 ## Implementation